-If you’re planning a trip to Cape Breton Island, Nova Scotia, I’m guessing you already have a few things in mind to do.
-But get ready to add a few more with this list of the coolest things to do on Cape Breton Island!
+Planning a trip to Cape Breton Island, Nova Scotia?
+You likely have some epic things you want to do.
+But get ready to add a few more with this list of the most FUN things to do in Cape Breton!
 I pack a TON of information in this post.
 Plus, a MAP for your Nova Scotia road trip!

 Cape Breton Island is enchanting.
 Its splendid mountain peaks, jaw-dropping coastlines and inland sea … draped in glorious colors in fall.
-But Cape Breton is more than its scenery.
-Its people will capture your heart with their witty hospitality, boot-tapping merry-making and tireless loyalty to each other.
+But you already know this!

 Here’s what you’ll find in this post:

-- 12 Coolest Things to Do on Cape Breton Island
+- ROAD TRIP MAP of Things to Do in Cape Breton

 - Summary and Resources